aktuskey/jangle/README.md

 `type` - is this a `phone`, `email`, or just a simple `text` field?

-`richText` - can content admins add style to the text?
+`isMarkdown` - can content admins add style to the text?

 __Multi Line Text__